tapanther/hfy/LordsOfHell.md

 _This is it, twelve years of study, again as many training with the monks on Mount Selaya, and six miserable months aboard the *Emissary*.
 I'm ready.
 I have to be._

+The world beneath me looked nothing like the burning pits of brimstone and radioactive slag from the holonovels of my youth.
+I'd gone over the database a thousand times, of course the planet was lush.
+It just didn't _feel_ right.

 It was one of life's cruel ironies, I supposed.
 For millenia, my people had stared up at the darkness of night and wondered, "Are we alone?"
 We dreamt of visitors from another world, of all shapes, sizes, and colors imaginable.
 Sometimes they were